 How to Pick the Right Puppy ClassBefore you sign up for your first puppy class, check out these tips to ensure you’re setting yourself and your puppy up for a fun, safe, and successful experience:

 Ask Around and Get a Preview

 Ask to watch a class first: Once you’ve narrowed down your choices, ask to preview a class before signing up.
-Many dog trainers allow prospective clients to watch from the sidelines so they get a feel for whether the class is right for them.
-This gives you the opportunity to see how classes are run and if the “vibe” is right; you can ask questions about how they keep their facility clean, and observe the teaching style and techniques to make sure you're comfortable with the trainer and their methodology.
-Consider whether the class aligns with your own expectations and training goals with your dog.
+Many dog trainers allow prospective clients to watch from the sidelines to get a feel for whether the course is right for them.
+This will enable you to see how classes are run and if the "vibe" is right.
+You can ask questions about how they keep their facility clean and observe the teaching style and techniques to make sure you're comfortable with the trainer and their methodology.
+Consider whether the class aligns with your expectations and training goals with your dog.
 Let's dive into specific things you should be looking for in your puppy's training class and what to avoid.

 Is it calm and controlled?

 Puppy play can get loud and rambunctious, but is there an underlying sense of the trainer being in control of the environment?
 Or is the trainer running around after herds of puppies doing their best impression of a headless chicken?

 A good puppy class should limit the number of dogs in the class to ensure safety during the off-leash time and provide personal attention to each puppy owner.
 A ratio of one trainer to six puppies tends to be an ideal number for most dog trainers.
 Consider the size of the classroom.
 Too much open space can make it hard to monitor puppy play; not enough space and puppies may feel crowded and overwhelmed.
 Some puppies are more cautious in a group environment and need extra time and space to acclimate to all that activity!
 Having a "quiet corner" for shy and cautious puppies is a wonderful indication that your dog trainer has your puppy's best interests in mind.